 1. They are formed from two different eggs

-Many factors influencing multiple births are able to only impact fraternal twinning.
+Many factors influencing multiple births are able only to impact fraternal twinning.
 Heredity, birth control pills, and diet can all decrease the chances of the woman of producing multiples, but only dizygotic multiples.
-That is because all of these factors may encourage hyperovulation, that causes the release of more than one egg per cycle and increase the chances of having twins.
+That is because all of these factors may encourage hyperovulation, which causes the release of more than one egg per cycle and increase the chances of having twins.

 3. They can either be of both gender or the combination of boys and girls